Archives October 2022

 Business Communication for ESL Learners

-Whether you are working in business, planning to enter a corporate role, or aiming for career advancement, this course will help you communicate in English with impact.
+Whether you are working in business, planning to enter a corporate role, or aiming for career advancement, this course will help you navigate complex professional interactions with confidence, clarity, and cultural awareness.
+You will develop communication skills to:

 Master Communication in Business Contexts